alosix/org.openhab.binding.smartenitzbplm/README.md

 _If your binding does not offer any generic configurations, you can remove this section completely._

+## Installation
+The bundles that are built are currently hosted out in bintray.
+This is alpha quality stuff so far, but feel free to put issues in for things that don't quite work.

+First add the bintray repo to openhab's list echo 'deb https://dl.bintray.com/alosix/openhab stable main' | sudo tee /etc/apt/sources.list.d/openhab2.list

 ## Thing Configuration

 _Describe what is needed to manually configure a thing, either through the (Paper) UI or via a thing-file.
 This should be mainly about its mandatory and optional configuration parameters.
 A short example entry for a thing file can help!_